-Good conversational skills are an asset, and a person with this skill is more likely to achieve professional success.
-However, talking more than is necessary is a barrier to effective communication.
+Good conversational skills are an asset, and a person with these skills are more likely to achieve professional success.
+However, talking more than necessary is a barrier to effective communication.
 People hesitate to interact with a person who talks excessively without listening to them.
 They may also get bored, and excessive talking may be perceived as aggression.

 Try these tips to overcome this habit:

 - Think before you speak, and don’t speak if you have nothing important to contribute.

 - Practice self-control.
 Allow the other person to speak.

 - Avoid interrupting when the other person is speaking.

 - Be aware of indulging in useless talk for the sake of talking.

 Prejudice is a preconceived opinion of feeling, which is usually irrational.
 Prejudice is very dangerous and has the potential to bring animosity into the team and to break team spirit.
 The reason for a prejudice may be the speaker’s race, religion, age or appearance.
 A prejudiced person will not make any effort to listen and understand.

 Overcoming prejudice while listening: